facile-it/fortepiano/README.md

 ### Installation

-To install the stable version via npm:
+To install the stable version:

 ```bash
 npm install fortepiano